circinusX1/digoo-DG-MIQ-720p/README.md

 chmod 777 /home/nfs

-mount -t nfs -o nolock PC_IP:/NFS /home/nfs ln -s / /home/nfs/rootfs
+mount -t nfs -o nolock PC_IP:/NFS /home/nfs
+# copy files from camera /<whatever>  to /home/nfs/  and get them on your pc
+#
 ### PC SHELL
 cd /NFS
-# you should see the rootfs of the camera
+# you should see the files from camera, copy back and forward
-# now copy the root filesystem on the PC.
 ### references: https://github.com/reedcrif/DG-M1Q
 ### git clone https://github.com/TuyaInc/TUYA_IPC_SDK   samples, toolchain and such...
 ```